The Secret Lives of Pandas

 The real problem was the simple fact that there was no one here.

-Unable to escape the cages they were all slowly starving to death.
+Abandoned by their care takers and unable to escape their cages they were all slowly starving to death.